 The Company owns 100,000 shares of common stock of AEMD.
-At March 31, 2009, the valuation of such stock is determined utilizing the current quoted market price of AEMD.
-The Company has determined that the inputs associated with the fair value determination are readily observable and as a result the instrument was classified within Level 1 of the fair-value hierarchy.
+At June 30, 2009, the valuation of such stock was determined utilizing the current quoted market price of AEMD.
+The Company has determined that the quoted market price is readily observable in an active market and, as a result, the instrument was classified within Level 1 of the fair-value hierarchy.